 What is the default 2000 word list?

 Vulgar's default word list the comes from an English word frequency list by linguist Mark Davies at Wordfrequency.info.
-Unlike other word frequency lists that simply count unique stings of words, Davies' research groups inflected English words into their non-inflected dictionary forms, e.g. ‘is’, ‘was’, and ‘were’ are counted as ‘be’, and ‘dogs’ is counted as ‘dog’.
+Davies' research groups inflected English words into their non-inflected dictionary forms, example: ‘is’, ‘was’, and ‘were’ are counted as ‘be’; ‘dogs’ is counted as ‘dog’.

 However, because this research comes from a corpus of contemporary American English, a certain level of artistic licence has been taken to tailor the vocabulary towards a more ‘fantasy fiction’ genre.
 Certain highly culturally specific words have been removed (e.g. ‘Catholic’, ‘Republican’), as well as some highly modern terminology (e.g. ‘internet’).
-Meanwhile many words that would be deemed important to a more pre-technological society have been added (‘lake’, ‘hill’, ‘sword’, ‘murder’ and the oldest profession ‘prostitute’, just to name a few).
+Meanwhile, many words that would be deemed important to a more pre-technological society have been added or moved up the list (‘lake’, ‘hill’, ‘sword’, ‘murder’ and the oldest profession ‘prostitute’, just to name a few).

 The default list also covers the Swadesh list, which is often used in the conlang community as a starting point for basic vocabulary.